WisTex/Neuhub/README.md

 Known Issues
 * PDL Editor navigation broken.
 * Some remote resources, such as extra fonts, not loading properly.
-* Contains experimental code that will be removed in the release.
+* Contains experimental code that will be removed in the future.

 ## Installation